 To use the munchies to your advantage, you can line up your smoking or vaping with your mealtimes.
 Lighting up just before breakfast, lunch, or dinner will maximize the enjoyment you get out of your meals while minimizing the additional snacks you consume.

 If you’d prefer to avoid snacking while high, there are a few effective distraction methods you can try.
 From gaming or reading to exercise, distracting yourself is a great way of breaking out of the snack cycle.
 Try out some different activities until you find the one that works best.

 To lessen the intensity of your munchies, you may also consider switching to a strain that’s lower in THC.
-Strains like Durban Poison, Remedy and Sour Tsunami have been reported to be less likely to make you peckish, so opt for these next time you’re at your local dispensary.
+Strains like Durban Poison, Remedy, and Sour Tsunami, with their lower THC contents, are less likely to make you peckish, so maybe opt for these or something similar next time you’re at your local dispensary.

 Whether you want to establish earlier mealtimes or swap out the crisps for carrot sticks, be sure to follow the tips and tricks above.
 From playing retro board games to getting out in nature, there’s lots of alternatives to snacking after you’ve smoked or vaped.